r-leyshon/pytest-conventions-gotchas/README.md

    - Uses `unittest.mock.Mock` to track function calls
    - Demonstrates how to verify that mocked functions are called with correct arguments

+### What is a Test Double?

+A test double is a replacement object used in testing that stands in for a real object.
+Think of it like a stunt double in movies - it looks like the real thing but is used in situations where using the real thing would be impractical or risky.
+In our case:

+- The real `requests.get()` makes actual HTTP calls to the internet
+- Our test double (the mock) pretends to be `requests.get()` but returns predefined responses
+- This makes our tests:
+  - Faster (no network calls)
+  - Reliable (no dependency on external services)
+  - Predictable (we know exactly what response we'll get)

+In `test_jokes.py`, we create a simple test double that just returns a fixed response.
+In `test_jokes_assert_called.py`, we use a more sophisticated test double that can also track how it's used.

+### Mocking vs Patching

+While these terms are often used interchangeably, there are subtle differences:

+- **Patching** refers to the act of replacing a real object with a test double.
+In pytest, this is typically done using the `monkeypatch` fixture to temporarily replace objects during test execution.

+- **Mocking** is a specific type of patching where we create a test double that can track how it's used (like counting calls, recording arguments, etc.).
+This is what we do with `unittest.mock.Mock` in `test_jokes_assert_called.py`.